Court shuts down another human rights group in Russia

 Associated Press

-MOSCOW (AP) — A court in Moscow on Wednesday ruled to shut down another prominent human rights organization amid a sweeping crackdown on Russian rights groups, independent media and opposition supporters.
+MOSCOW (AP) — A court in Moscow on Wednesday granted a request to shut down another prominent human rights organization amid a sweeping crackdown on Russian rights groups, independent media and opposition supporters.

-The decision to shut down the Memorial Human Rights Center by the Moscow City Court comes a day after Russia’s Supreme Court revoked the legal status of its sister organization, Memorial, an international human rights group that drew international acclaim for its studies of political repression in the Soviet Union.
+The Moscow City Court’s decision to shut down the Memorial Human Rights Center came a day after Russia’s Supreme Court revoked the legal status of its sister organization, Memorial, a human rights group that drew international acclaim for its studies of political repression in the Soviet Union.

-Both organizations had been labeled “foreign agents” in previous years — a designation that brings with it additional government scrutiny and strong pejorative connotations.
-In their petitions to shut both groups down, filed to two different courts last month, the prosecutors argued that the organizations repeatedly violated regulations obliging them to mark themselves as foreign agents.
+Russian authorities previously declared both organizations as “foreign agents” — a designation that brings additional government scrutiny and carries strong pejorative connotations.
+Prosecutors petitioned to shut down the groups last month, arguing they had repeatedly violated regulations obliging them to identify themselves as foreign agents in all content they produce.

+Memorial and the Memorial Human Rights Center rejected the accusations as politically motivated.

+“We’ve been saying from the start that the ‘foreign agents’ law — and I’m doing the air quotations again — is not lawful, and it’s not to be amended but only abolished because it was designed with the aim of strangling civil society.
+Today, we received another proof of that,” Alexander Cherkasov, board chairman of the Memorial Human Rights Center, said Wednesday.

 On Saturday, the authorities blocked the website of OVD-Info — a prominent legal aid group that focuses on political arrests — and urged social media platforms to take down its accounts after a court ruled that the website contained materials that “justify actions of extremist and terrorist groups.”
 The group rejected the charges as politically driven.

-On Tuesday, Moscow city authorities served another prominent human rights group with an eviction notice.
-The Civic Assistance Committee that helps refugees and migrants in Russia said officials handed the organization a document voiding the agreement allowing the use of the space without compensation and ordered it to leave within a month.
+Moscow city authorities served another prominent human rights group with an eviction notice on Tuesday.
+The Civic Assistance Committee, which assists refugees and migrants in Russia, said officials handed the organization a document voiding the agreement allowing the use of the space without compensation and ordered it to leave within a month.

-“The Civic Assistance will be fighting (this),” the organization’s chair Svetlana Gannushkina said.
+“The Civic Assistance will be fighting (this),” the organization’s chairwoman, Svetlana Gannushkina, said.

-Both Memorial organizations have promised to appeal the rulings revoking their legal status and vowed to continue their work.

-A number of Russian NGOs in recent years switched to operating as informal entities in order to not be affected by restrictive laws.
+A number of Russian nongovernmental organizations switched to operating as informal entities in recent years to avoid being affected by restrictive laws.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.